georgefst/lifx-lan/README.md

+# ⚠️ Looking for maintainers! ⚠️

+Now that LIFX have given up on Europe, I'm less inclined to work on this project.
+Let me know if you're interested.

-Haskell bindings to the [LIFX LAN API](https://lan.developer.lifx.com/docs).
+## Haskell bindings to the [LIFX LAN API](https://lan.developer.lifx.com/docs).

 This library provides a reasonably high-level interface, but doesn't try to be *too* clever.
 For example, it doesn't check message delivery, and throws an error if a light takes too long to respond.